 Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

-Effective immediately, the California Department of Public Health (CDPH) has moved Colusa County back into a more restrictive Red (Substantial) Tier under the State’s Blueprint for a Safer Economy.
+Effective Sunday, March 14th the California Department of Public Health (CDPH) has reassigned Colusa County to the Red (Substantial) Tier of the State’s Blueprint for a Safer Economy.

 (COLUSA, CA) July 20, 2020 - Colusa County is announcing an outbreak of Coronavirus (COVID-19) at a local Skilled Nursing Facility (nursing facility).